Diagnosis skin cancer—what now?

 High risk

-There are low risk versus high risk squamous cell carcinomas.
+There are low-risk versus high-risk squamous cell carcinomas.
 In a squamous cell carcinoma with a

-high risk there is a greater chance that the disease will come back and a greater chance of metastasis.
+high risk, there is a greater chance that the disease will come back and a greater chance of metastasis.

-High risk squamous cell carcinomas are:
+High-risk squamous cell carcinomas include:

-• in the face (lips and ears)
+• on the face (lips and ears)

 • larger than 2 centimeters